guychenya/GitOptic/IMPROVEMENTS.md

-# GitHub Project Analyzer - Improvements Summary
+# GitOptic - Improvements Summary

 ## ✅ What Was Done